 When beginning to learn a new language, resist the urge to start learning as many words as possible.
 Resist the urge to say each sentence perfectly.
 Language cannot be learned from a textbook alone.
 Instead, focus on learning practical, colloquial topics and work your way up from there.
 You’ll save yourself a lot of time and stress.

 When you do study on your own, it can be tempting to try cramming loads of new vocabulary into our brains and then waiting a while before we study again.
-While this may be effective in the short term, it is ultimately not the way to develop a long-lasting memory.
+While this may be effective in the short term, it’s ultimately not the way to develop a long-lasting memory.

-By replacing cramming with spaced repetition softwares, you’ll be saving yourself lots of studying time, and thus learn faster.
+By replacing cramming with spaced repetition software, you’ll be saving yourself lots of studying time, and thus learn faster.

-Once you start using SRS, finding quality learning examples and sentences are going to become a chore.
+Once you start using SRS, finding quality learning examples and sentences is going to become a chore.

 After all, it’s not enough to just memorize a lot of words.